-if you are in a hurry and just want to find out what the most popular high calorie dog food is, then we recommend Purina Pro Plan Sport Formula as the best dog food for weight gain.
+If you are in a hurry and just want to find out what the most popular high calorie dog food is, then we recommend Bully Max High Performance Super Premium Dog Food as the best dog food for weight gain.

-It’s essential that your dog can maintain a healthy weight.
+It’s essential that your dog can maintain an ideal weight.
 This means that you must strike a delicate balance between making sure your dog eats enough but not too much.
 This can be a tricky process if your dog has trouble keeping weight on or gaining it.
-Dogs tend to gain too much weight, which is why you always want to monitor their food and adjust it accordingly.
+Dogs tend to gain too much weight, which is why you always want to monitor their dog food and adjust it accordingly.
 But there also situations that your dog doesn’t put on enough weight.
-That’s where high calorie dog foods come in.
+That’s where high calorie dog food products come in.

 In this article, we’re going to review the following high calorie dog foods: